Our Welcoming Roots

-From its founding in 1947, Merrimack College always enjoyed good relations with the Jewish community of the Merrimack Valley.
+From its founding in 1947, Merrimack College has enjoyed strong relations with the Jewish community of the Merrimack Valley.

 This important initiative, conceived and advanced by Padraic O’Hare, professor of religious and theological studies, has grown over the past 25 years to become an important part of the college’s academic and social landscape.

-In 2008, with the encouragement of Rabbi Robert Goldstein of Temple Emanuel in Andover, Massachusetts, then chair of the center’s board of directors, we expanded our mission to include Muslims and became the Center for the Study of Jewish-Christian-Muslim Relations.
+In 2008, with the encouragement of Rabbi Robert Goldstein of Temple Emanuel in Andover, Massachusetts, then chair of the center’s board of directors, the center expanded its mission to include Muslims and became the Center for the Study of Jewish-Christian-Muslim Relations.
 The college has concentrated its interreligious dialogue to the “people of the book” as an extension of its Catholic mission and Augustinian heritage.

 The center’s programs have nurtured a significant, appreciative community of Jewish, Christian and, more recently, Muslim friends of the college who have supported the operations of the center through their participation and generosity.
 Many faculty and administrators of the college, from each of the three Abrahamic religions, have participated in our programs.